Holidays

 Cranberry orange cookies are a refreshing and tangy treat that adds a burst of flavor to holiday celebrations.
 To make them, cream together 1/2 cup of butter with 1 cup of sugar.
 Beat in 1 egg and the zest of one orange.
 In another bowl, mix 1 1/2 cups of flour, 1/2 teaspoon of baking powder and a pinch of salt.

 Fold in 1 cup of dried cranberries.
 Drop spoonfuls of dough onto a baking sheet and bake at 350°F (175°C) for 10-12 minutes.
-These cookies offer a delightful combination of sweet and tart flavors, making them a perfect choice for your Thanksgiving sides and cookie assortment.
+The combination of sweet and tart flavors cuts through richer dishes, making them a perfect choice for your Thanksgiving sides and cookie assortment.

 7. Butterscotch Cookies

-Butterscotch cookies are a rich and buttery treat that brings a classic flavor to your Thanksgiving desserts.
+Butterscotch cookies bring old-school caramel flavor with a soft, buttery chew.
+They’re simple, nostalgic and fit naturally next to pumpkin, maple and spice-based treats.
 To prepare, mix 1/2 cup of butter with 1 cup of brown sugar until smooth.
 Beat in 1 egg and 1 teaspoon of vanilla extract.
 In a separate bowl, combine 1 1/2 cups of flour, 1/2 teaspoon of baking powder and a pinch of salt.

 8. Pfeffernüsse Cookies